rmind/ringbuf/README.md

   * Register the current thread as a producer.
 Each producer must register.

 * `ssize_t ringbuf_acquire(ringbuf_t *rbuf, size_t len)`
   * Request a space of a given length in the ring buffer.
-On success, returns the offset at which the space is available.
-On failure, returns -1.
+Returns the offset at which the space is available or -1 on failure.

 * `size_t ringbuf_consume(ringbuf_t *rbuf, size_t *offset)`
   * Get a contiguous range which is ready to be consumed.